Purpose of this policy

 Following some changes in Save the Children, the organisation was then set up as an independent voluntary organisation on 1st June 1998 and became a registered charity on 28th February 2000.

-Hopscotch’s mission is to enable Asian women to actively participate in society and make informed decisions that enable them to achieve their aspirations.
-We do this by providing support services to Asian women and their families, raising their awareness of important issues, enhancing opportunity and influencing mainstream policy and practice.
+Hopscotch’s mission is to enable BAME women to actively participate in society and make informed decisions that enable them to achieve their aspirations.
+We do this by providing support services to BAME women and their families, raising their awareness of important issues, enhancing opportunity and influencing mainstream policy and practice.

 We are a registered charity (no 1079574) and a company limited by guarantee (no 3512914) registered in the United Kingdom.